-The main goal and purpose of educational therapy is to optimize learning and school adjustment, with recognition that emotional, behavioral, and learning problems are intertwined.
+The main goal and purpose of educational therapy is to optimize learning and school adjustment, with recognition that emotions, behaviors, and learning are intertwined.
 The Association of Educational Therapists has defined the role of the Educational Therapist as follows:

-- Synthesis of information from other specialists, and from parents;
+- synthesis of information from other specialists, and from parents/guardians;

-- Strategies for addressing social and emotional aspects of learning problems;
+- strategies for addressing social and emotional aspects of learning;

 Code of Ethics